Healthcare Conversion Strategies

 Functioning funnels and goal setting

 Measurement really started to step up when the concept of ‘goal funnels’ was introduced.
 A goal funnel is a predetermined path that a marketer expects or wants visitors to take on the website.
 It usually results in an action.
-Perhaps to download a paper, or to sign-up to a newsletter, or to vote, or to make a phone call, and so on.
+Perhaps to download a paper, sign-up to a newsletter, vote, make a phone call, and so on.